 10. Lady Elliot Island : Look For Manta Rays

 Located within the highly protected ‘Green Zone’ at the southern tip of the Great Barrier Reef is the Lady Elliot Island called the home of Manta Rays.
 With glass bottom boats with the ocean lit by the moonlight, this island wakes up the hushed marine life with glow-in-the-dark jellyfishes guiding the way.
 If you are a morning person, you can race the green turtle hatchlings to the water or dive and discover where the Manta Ray like to destress after a long day of swaying around the reef.

 Location: Southern tip of the Great Barrier Reef

-So, dab some sunscreen, grab your beach towel and get a little beachy in Queensland in July.
+So, dab some sunscreen, grab your beach towel and get a little beachy because the weather in Queensland in July calls for all of it.
 Get in touch with the experts at TravelTriangle for an awesome-sauce holiday in Australia and get going on your wonderful beach vacation with friends and family.
 Hurry!
 The Down Under is waiting!